ASproson/dsa_practice/README.md

 # Data Structures and Algorithms Practice

-This repository is designed to practice and implement various data structures and algorithms using Node.js and TypeScript.
+This repository is designed to practice and implement various data structures and algorithms using NodeJS and TypeScript.

 ## Table of Contents